Types of cancer

 Cancer of the cartilage is called chondrosarcoma.

 Leukaemia is a condition in which the bone marrow makes too many white blood cells.
-The blood cells are not fully formed and so don't work properly to fight infection.
-The cells build up in the blood.
+The blood cells are not fully formed and so they don't work properly.
+The abnormal cells build up in the blood.

 There are different types of leukaemia.